chaunceygardiner/weewx-nws/README.md

 ## Licensing

-weewx-purple is licensed under the GNU Public License v3.
+weewx-nws is licensed under the GNU Public License v3.